California Film & Television Tax Credit Program 2.0

 - Eliminates budget caps for studio and independent films

-- Replaces current lottery with a ranking system based on jobs and other criteria
+- Replaces lottery selection with a ranking system based on jobs and other criteria

 - Movies-of-the-Week and Miniseries: $500,000 minimum budget

-- Independent Films: $1 million minimum budget; credits apply only to the first $10 million of qualified expenditures (only independent projects may sell their tax credits)
+- Independent Projects: $1 million minimum budget; credits apply only to the first $10 million of qualified expenditures.
+(Only independent projects may sell their tax credits.)

-- Relocating Television Series, without regard to episode length, that filmed their prior season outside California; $1 million minimum budget.
+- Relocating TV Series, any episode length, that filmed its most recent season outside California; $1 million minimum budget.
 (Additional seasons are eligible for 20%.)

-- Filming outside the Los Angeles zone + 5%
+- Filming outside the Los Angeles 30-mile zone + 5%

-- Music scoring/music tracking recording expenditures + 5%
+- Music Scoring and music track recording expenditures + 5%

 *Note: The above uplifts cannot be combined.
 The maximum credit a production can earn is 25%.

-Productions will be ranked from highest to lowest based upon their "jobs ratio" and other criteria against "like" projects (TV ranked against TV, indie projects against indie, etc.).
+In Phase I, productions will be ranked from highest to lowest based upon their "jobs ratio" and other criteria against "like" projects (TV projects ranked against other TV projects, indie projects against indie, etc.).
 Tax credits will be awarded to those productions in each category with the highest ranking.
 After ranking projects in each category, the top 200% of projects (meaning double the available allocation) will be notified.